WilliamKopans/MWStat/README.md

 ### Installing

-Until I submit to CRAN (if I choose to), the most reliable way to use this package is to simply download it from GitHub.
-Unfortunately, I have not quite figured out how to install directly via GitHub, so if you are willing to help out in the reguard, please let me know!
+Until I submit to CRAN (if I choose to), the most reliable way to use this package is to simply download it from GitHub and install locally.
+Unfortunately, I have not quite figured out how to install directly into R via GitHub, so if you are willing to help out in the reguard, please let me know!
 My email is William.Kopans@Wheelergmail.org

 You can check that it installed correctly using: